ksprajwalgowda/Java/README.md

 3. Java Program to check whether given number is armstrong number.
 4. Java Program to demonstrate ArrayIndexOutOfBounds Exception.
 5. Java Program to create deadlock between 2 threads.

+# ScrollingText

+Java program to create a scroll text using applets